 Security has been getting a lot tighter since the September 11th terrorist attacks in the US.
 For Canadian and US citizens, it is no longer possible to travel in Costa Rica with a birth certificate, photo ID and tourist card, you now need a Passport valid for 90 days or more after your arrival date.
 Entry rules change frequently.
 Get the latest from the WEB sites below and other sources.

-Before leaving home take a number of photo copies of your passport’s picture pages.
+Before leaving home take a number of photo copies of your passports picture pages.
 Place one in each piece of luggage and one in your wallet or purse.
 After arrival in Costa Rica, if possible, photo copy the picture pages and the entry stamp page.
 Keep this photo copy with you for ID and keep the passport in a secure place.
+However, an original passport may be required when renting a car, banking (including changing money) or major transactions.
 Police checkpoints are common in some areas.
 These checkpoints are no problem assuming the proper paperwork is on hand.

 Also lists entry requirements for most nationalities.

 I suggest carrying 20 US Dollar bills with no marks, rips or tears.
 These seem to be accepted in all but the most rural areas.
 Don’t stress about getting large amounts of money exchanged upon arrival.
 The Costa Rican airport exchange booths gave a terrible exchange rate last I looked, your hotel might be much better.
 Pay in US dollars and accept your change in Colónes, the Costa Rican monetary standard.
 Save this to be used where US Dollars are not accepted.
 The Colón gets devalued relative to the US Dollars regularly so US Dollars hold their value better.
 The 10,000 Colón bank note shown is worth a bit less than $20 U.S.D. depending on the current exchange rate.
 US Dollars are widely accepted at reasonable exchange rates in the Playa Junquillal, Santa Cruz and Liberia areas.
 A small calculator is handy to calculate exchange rates.
 Because of common forgeries, Money Orders are of limited use.
 VISA credit and debit cards are accepted in the larger, more metropolitan establishments.
 Keep in mind that SOME businesses will add a surcharge of about 6% to cover their cost of accepting credit cards, some will give a cash discount and the rest make no adjustments.
-In any case your credit card company will add a surcharge and/or give a poor exchange rate on your statement.
+In any case your credit card company may add a surcharge and/or give a poor exchange rate on your statement.
 Depending on the card terms this extra cost might total one to four percent so choose your cards wisely.
 My one VISA card thanks to a Bank One merger just changed to 3% from 1%.
 I voted with my feet and got a new credit card that still charges 1%.
+Even better yet is my Capital One card that charges no international transaction fee and uses an exchange rate very completive with Costa Rican Banks.
 Also, cash withdrawals often have a fee associated, with credit cards usually being more expensive to use that debit cards.
 But using these cards for cash withdrawals and major purchases, such as lodging and car rental, will reduce the amount of cash you need to carry.
 Call your credit card company before you travel and inform them that you WILL be in Costa Rica, to avoid rejected charges.
 And finally, credit card fraud is not unheard of so be selective about where you use your card.